rails/rails/guides/source/active_record_querying.md

 SELECT * FROM clients WHERE (clients.created_at BETWEEN '2008-12-21 00:00:00' AND '2008-12-22 00:00:00')
 ```

-This demonstrates a shorter syntax for the examples in "Array Conditions":#array-conditions
+This demonstrates a shorter syntax for the examples in [Array Conditions](#array-conditions)

 #### Subset Conditions